Optimize Your Inventory: Benefits of SKU Rationalization

 4. Decision-Making

-This is where strategic decisions come into play.
-Businesses must decide whether to keep, modify, or discontinue each SKU based on the data analysis and categorization.
-This step requires a keen understanding of the company’s overall goals and a commitment to optimizing the product catalog.
+This is where strategic decisions are made.
+Based on the analysis and categorization, whether to keep, modify, or discontinue each SKU is decided by businesses in this phase.
+It requires a great understanding of the company’s general goals and willingness toward the optimization of the product catalog.

 5. Implementation